 First, why meal plan?

 I meal plan with the intention of trying to save money and things have to stay relatively simple.
 So we eat leftovers and there are some repeats, especially with breakfast and lunch.
 It’s just not feasible for me to eat a different meal every day, three times a day, and not waste food.
 Particularly because I’ve got three other mouths that want to eat and they aren’t doing keto or any other special food plan.
-I’m not a short order cook so everyone has to eat some variation of the same meal for dinner.
-Which means I need practical and budget friendly or else I’d spend the whole weekly budget on just keto meals.
+I’m not a short-order cook so everyone has to eat some variation of the same meal for dinner.
+This means I need practical and budget-friendly or else I’d spend the whole weekly budget on just keto meals.
 And I’m a picky eater so my meals often stay the same.

 And for what it’s worth – the healthiest and fittest people I meet at the gym eat the same things every day.
 For the most part, their meal plans stay the same with some small variations.
 It may sound boring and it’s definitely not a one size fits all.